Sam-Dragon/real-time-interview/README.md

 <br>

 # Nextiva
-- stateful management ? example ?
+- Explain stateful management ? example ?
 - How to manage requests if increase from 10K to 10M ?
 - ordering in kafka partitions ?
 - where do you stored failed records in kafka ?